AllenJohnn/AllenJohnn/README.md

 ## About Me

-🎓 MCA Student at **Sahrdaya College of Advanced Studies**
+- MCA Student at Sahrdaya College of Advanced Studies

-💻 Frontend Developer focused on creating responsive and user-friendly web applications
+- Frontend Developer focused on building responsive and user-friendly web applications

-🚀 Experienced with Angular, React, JavaScript, Python, and PostgreSQL
+- Experienced with Angular, React, JavaScript, Python, PostgreSQL, Node.js, HTML, and CSS

-📊 Built a Machine Learning-based Medicine Alternative Recommendation System using Scikit-learn and NLTK

-🌱 Currently exploring advanced frontend architectures, performance optimization, and AI-powered applications
+- Passionate about modern web technologies and creating impactful digital experiences
+- Strong interest in full-stack development, UI/UX design, and scalable applications
+- Continuously learning and improving through projects and hands-on development

 ---